 Business Case Development

 The business case supports the importance to measure evaluation criterion, in part, by creating a model that predicts measure performance and the impact it will have on health and financial outcomes.
-As such, the measure developer should refer to the importance criterion in the Measure Evaluation Report and in the Measure Evaluation Criteria and Guidance for Evaluating Measures for Endorsement before developing a business case.
+As such, the measure developer should refer to the importance criterion in the most recent CMS CBE evaluation criteria before developing a business case.

 Once the measure developer has narrowed the list of candidate measures, they should develop a business case for each remaining concept.
 The business case documents anticipated impacts of a quality measure, including health and health care outcomes, financial outcomes, and resources required for measure development, implementation, and maintenance.
 Despite what the name suggests, the measure developer should not limit the business case to a description of economic benefits and costs.